What would I be paid for fostering?

 Foster carers receive a fee for each child they foster and an allowance for each child.

-The fee is the carer's income for the work they do and their use of skills.
+The fee is the carer's income for the work they do.
+The fee for each child, irrespective of their age, is £315 per week.

 The allowance covers the cost of looking after the child, for example, to cover cost of food, clothing, activities, holidays, school equipment, pocket money and so on.
 The allowance varies according to the child's age.